The state of arson charges in Pennsylvania is scary. The science just isn’t there.

 Pennsylvania Arson Penalties

 The Commonwealth of Pennsylvania defines arson as when:

 “a person intentionally starts a fire or causes an explosion, or if he aids, counsels, pays or agrees to pay another to cause a fire or explosion, whether on his own property or on that of another, and if (i) he thereby recklessly places another person in danger of death or bodily injury, including but not limited to a firefighter, police officer or other person…actively engaged in fighting the fire; or (ii) he commits the act with the purpose of…destroying or damaging an inhabited building or occupied structure of another.”

-The building in question does not have to be a home or a business, and the building does not have to burn to the ground for the crime of arson to have been committed.
-In fact, the State does not need to prove that you intended to burn the structure in question down to convict you, only that you started the fire intentionally.
+- In fact, the State does not need to prove that you intended to burn the structure in question down to convict you, only that you intentionally started the fire.

 A fire inspector also needs to appear in court and testify that he or she has reason to suspect arson.
-Oftentimes, these fire investigators are untrained scientists who do not understand or have never been exposed to the science of fire.
-For this reason, it can be especially helpful to have an arson attorney on your side who has a firm understanding of forensic science of fire debris investigation and access to top experts who can stand up to the state.
+Oftentimes, these fire investigators are non-scientists who do not understand or have never been exposed to the science of fire.
+For this reason, you must have an arson science trained attorney on your side.
+This person may be the only one in the courtroom who has a firm understanding of forensic science of fire debris investigation.
+We have ready access to top experts who can stand up to the state hogwash.

-In most cases, the penalties for arson in Pennsylvania are very serious.
-If the fire injured or killed anyone, you can also face assault or murder charges.
+Arson is a felony of the first degree with high sentencing guidelines.
+The maximum sentence is up to 20 years.
+If the fire injured or killed anyone, you can also face aggravated assault or murder charges.

 “It’s still the Wild West out there.
 You’ve still got people talking about crazed glass or using the most damage as an indicator of the source.
 One can only hope that in ten to twenty years we get trained scientists doing these investigations.”